Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Results

 Analogous to rotation, zooming in and out is equivalent to a translation in log-polar space, and this property is expected to induce a similar invariance in the retinotopic networks.
-Similar experiments were therefore performed to test the effect of a zoom (see Figure~\ref{zoom_accuracy}), with a zoom ranging from $\times 10$ to $\times 0.1$, divided into ``zoom-in'' ($\times 10$ to $\times 1$ range) and ``zoom-out'' ($\times 1$ to $\times 0.1$ range, in steps of $0.1$).
+Similar experiments were therefore performed to test the effect of a zoom (see Figure~\ref{zoom_accuracy}), with a zoom ranging from $\times 10$ to $\times 0.1$, divided into ``zoom-in'' ($\times 10$ to $\times 1$ range) and ``zoom-out'' ($\times 1$ to $\times 0.1$ range).
 In Figure~\ref{zoom_accuracy}-A, we applied the zoom attack only for the zoom-out case, i.e. ratios between $\times 1$ and $\times 0.1$, because zoom-in attack scenarios always lead to the maximum zoom-in, where the accuracy approaches zero.
-All Cartesian networks response (i.e. ``raw'', ``regular'' or ``focus'') becomes close chance-level to when submitted to a zoom-out attack.
+The response of all Cartesian networks (i.e. ``raw'', ``regular'' or ``focus'') reach chance-level performance when submitted to a zoom-out attack.
 Only the retinotopic networks keep a discriminative capacity in this case ($51.0\%$ on ``regular'' images and $53.6\%$ on ``focus'' images), illustrating the importance of foveal information in categorization, especially when the peripheral information is scarce or deceptive.